ksd3/rinexpy/CONTRIBUTING.md

 - [ ] If you added a new module, list it in `docs/ARCHITECTURE.md`
 - [ ] If you changed the public API, add an entry to `CHANGELOG.md` (under `## [Unreleased]`)
 - [ ] Conventional-commit subject lines (`<type>(<scope>): <subject>`)
-- [ ] No mention of LLM providers in commit messages or code comments

 ## Adding a new reader format